 Bernhard’s advise: I recommend a middle path of gently challenging your body now and then so that you don’t fall into a fixed pattern of behavior that underestimates what you might be able to do.

-Is it better to fight your condition or surrender to your fate?
+Is it better to fight living with chronic pain or surrender to your fate?

 Battling to be healthy can be exhausting and could amplify your pain with unnecessary stress.
 But being complacent also isn’t helpful.